plusonelabs/calendar-widget/README.md

 * "Day text header shading" added.
 Now the Day header color can be changed independently from "Event entry text shading".
 * [Different text shading for past / today's and for future](https://github.com/plusonelabs/calendar-widget/issues/325) Day Headers and (separately) for Events.
 The app hides color settings that are not actual.
-  It hides color settings for Day headers if "Show Day headers" setting is turned off.
   "Past events" section is removed completely if no past events may be shown and no task sources selected.
 * ["Show event icon"](https://github.com/plusonelabs/calendar-widget/issues/174) added,
     allowing to hide calendar's color bars and tasks icons.
 * "[Show number of days to event](https://github.com/plusonelabs/calendar-widget/issues/283)" option added